AdobeDocs/marketo-measure.en/help/security-and-compliance/compliance-related-resources/single-sign-on.md

     b.
 When prompted for the Audience Restriction URL or application-defined unique identifier, use [https://BizibleLPM](https://biziblelpm/)

-Switch to Custom SSO in the Marketo Measure Application
+Switch to Custom SSO in the [!DNL Marketo Measure] Application

     a.
 Once the Billing Group has been enabled for your Account, you can now navigate to [!UICONTROL Settings] >>[!UICONTROL Security] >> [!UICONTROL Authentication]